Skip to content

 Quickstart

-This guide walks through the main LynseDB workflow: connect, create a collection, insert vectors, build an index, search, filter metadata, inspect results, and clean up.
+This guide walks through the main LynseDB workflow: connect, create a collection, insert vectors or documents, search, filter metadata, inspect results, and clean up.

 1. Install and import